top of page

 About Me.

 I completed my doctoral training in the borderland region of southern New Mexico.
 During my time in NM I found myself inspired by indigenous ways of knowing and received training that focused on behavioral health and Spanish counseling.
-I completed a trauma-focused post doctoral residency at Veterans Health Indiana where I proudly served our nation's veterans.
+I completed an LGBT and trauma-focused post doctoral residency at Veterans Health Indiana where I proudly served our nation's veterans.
 I am passionate about veterans receiving the mental health care that they deserve.
 Several of my family are veterans, giving me a personal connection to supporting veterans.

 In addition, I have extensive training in psychological and neuropsychological assessment, including 4 years on an NIH funded Alzheimer's research study at Sanders Brown Center on Aging within the University of Kentucky College of Medicine.
 I also completed neuropsychological training that focused on providing testing services to rural areas.